How to Organize Toys

-I’ve been on a mission to create better storage lately and as a follow-up to my recent post on how I organized the girls’ playroom closet, I wanted to show you a few other solutions I’ve come up with in the playroom to try to manage the chaos.
-(As you can imagine, it is never as clean as these pictures!)
+I’ve been on a mission to create better storage lately!
+Today I want to share a few solutions I’ve come up with for how to organize toys.
+It is my attempt to try to manage the chaos.
+As you can imagine, the toy room is never as clean as these pictures!

 1. Coloring Book Storage

 This red magazine rack that I found on Amazon is the most recent addition to the room.
 I think wall-mounted magazine racks are great for storing coloring and activity books.
 I find that my girls tend to reach for them more often if they are out and visible vs. stacked up in a heap.
 This particular rack comes in several fun colors!

 I think it is totally worth paying a little extra for this Crayola crayon tower the next time you need to refresh your kids’ crayon supply.
 It keeps them nicely organized and holds up much better than the cardboard box over time.
 Plus, I love the built-in crayon sharpener to help extend the life of your crayons!